 TV presenter Eamonn Holmes describes his experience with the excruciating disease caused by the chickenpox virus.
 Plus, the misconceptions and lack of awareness about shingles symptoms that can lead to debilitating complications.

-Chickenpox was almost a childhood rite of passage before a vaccine was introduced for children in 2017.
+Chickenpox was almost a childhood rite of passage until recently.
 In fact, it was so common that it was often more surprising to hear of someone who had not had it.

 Less well known is that the Varicella Zoster Virus (VZV), the virus that causes chickenpox, doesn’t leave the body.
 Instead, it remains dormant in the nervous system where it can later reactivate as shingles.